ihateblueb/aster-kt/README.md

 Contributions are welcome, but Aster is in early development and I may have plans for how to do things already.
 You should contact me before opening a pull request or working on anything so we can get on the same page.

+### Development Environment

+IntelliJ IDEA is a requirement for working with Aster.
+For development, the JetBrains Runtime is recommended.

+When you clone Aster in IDEA, automatically it should recognize the build scripts in `.run`.
+Follow the building and running instructions above to create a JAR and prepare your database.

+Afterward, running `Backend Development Build` in the IDE should be all you need to develop, unless you need to use CLI commands.
+This script skips generating documentation and compiling the frontend, which significantly slows down the build time.

+If you are working on the frontend, running `pnpm dev` in the `frontend` directory will start a development server for the frontend which hot reloads.